Is Nepal Open for Tourism?

 Its popularity is the same in this pandemic too, following the safety protocol, one can enjoy this beautiful trekking route without any obstacles.

-• Included and listed as the fourth-best trek in the world by lonely planet
+• Included and is listed as the fourth-best trek in the world by Lonely Planet

 • Adventurous mountain flight to Lukla